values shutterstock_1303124506 smaller

 Why it works

-In a nutshell, the power of this system is based on the fact that it’s tied to things you give a damn about; things that are meaningful to you.
+In a nutshell, the power of this system is based on the fact that it’s tied to things you care about; things that are meaningful to you.

 There are no prescriptions.